igrishaev/pg/doc/020-client.md

    1 | t   | dunno
 ~~~

-But from the client prospective, that's unclear what to do with such a result,
-especially when you're dealing with maps.
+But from the client's perspective, that's unclear what to do with such a result, especially when you're dealing with maps.

-By default, the client library adds numbers to those columns that have already
-been in the result.
-Briefly, for the example above, you'll get `val`, `val_1`
-and `val_2` columns:
+By default, the client library adds numbers to those columns that have already been in the result.
+Briefly, for the example above, you'll get `val`, `val_1` and `val_2` columns:

 ~~~clojure
 (pg/query conn "SELECT 1 as val, true as val, 'dunno' as val")